swagtop/gol/README.md

 </div>

-Very simple Conway's Game of Life implementation in Rust, using the [nannou framework](https://github.com/nannou-org/nannou) for rendering.
+Very simple multithreaded Conway's Game of Life implementation in Rust, using the [nannou framework](https://github.com/nannou-org/nannou) for rendering.
 This project was created as my first Rust project, for messing around in Rust and getting a feel for the language.

 The universe of the game contains $2^{32} \times 2^{32}$ unique cells.
 It is donut shaped, such that structures - like gliders - emerge from the opposite side of the universe when reaching the end.
 The game keeps track of which cells are alive by storing the coordinates of live cells in a hash set.
 When cells are given life or killed, their coordinates are simply inserted into or removed from the hash set.